acemod/ACE3/wiki/feature/spectator.md

  * [[west], [east,civilian]] call ace_spectator_fnc_updateSpectatableSides
 ```

-The side filter determines which sides from the side list are valid each time the unit list is updated.
+The side filter is then applied *on top* of this list to determine which sides are *truly* available to spectate.
 It's controlled by setting `ace_spectator_filterSides` and there are four possible options:

 - **Player side** *(default)*
 - **Friendly sides**